 - Determining the rank of the Shia according to the amount of their influence on life in Syria.
 As shown in the chart below, the Shia ranked 36th most influential prime actor.

 - Assessing and classifying the Shia according to their commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that the Shia falls under the category of 'Core'.
-A prime actor assessed as Core is seen as wholly committed to inclusive nationalism for Syria.
+Of the 25 prime actors who participated in the assessments, more agreed that the Shia falls under the category of 'Builder & Solver'.
+A prime actor assessed as Builder & Solver is seen as wholly committed to inclusive nationalism for Syria.
 This is their mission for Syria.

 In response to the question, “How are the Shia important in the life of Syria?”